med0amine/IoT-weather-station/README.md

 ﻿# IoT-weather-station

-A weather station is a device that collects data related to the weather & environment using different sensors.
-There are two types of weather stations, one which is having own sensors and the second type of weather station is where we pull data from the weather station servers.
-In this tutorial, we will go for the first one, i.e. we will design our own weather station.
+this project is a device that collects data related to the weather  and environment using different sensors.

-Weather station sensors may include a thermometer to take temperature readings, a barometer to measure the atmospheric pressure, Hygrometer to measure humidity, rain sensor to measure rainfall, an anemometer to measure wind speed, and more.
-Weather stations are also called weather centers, personal weather stations, professional weather stations, home weather stations, weather forecaster, and forecasters.
+The sensors used are:

+- a BMP180 barometric pressure Sensor to measure atmospheric pressure,

+- a DHT11 humidity and temperature sensor to measure humidity and temperature,

+- a rain sensor with an LM393 module to measure rainfall.

+The following is the hardware design done with Proteus8.

 ![iot weather station](https://github.com/med0amine/IoT-weather-station/blob/main/images/iot%20weather%20station.png)

  The following is the application's user interface developed using HTML, CSS, and JavaScript.